Workshops at the Summit

 - What regulations and recommendations need to be organized by the authorities regarding how to implement AAI in schools and for pupils with problematic school attendance?

 - How can the welfare of animals involved in AAI be secured by the humans carrying out the AAI and by the help of national regulations on how and what is allowed to do?

-Workshop prepared by: Lena Lidfors, Professor of Ethology, Maria Andersson, Associate Professor of Anthrozoology at the Department of Animal Environment and Health, Swedish University of Agricultural Sciences, Laura Hartman, Chief Sustainability Officer, Uppsala Municipality
+Workshop prepared by: Lena Lidfors, Professor of Ethology, Maria Andersson, Associate Professor of Anthrozoology, Department of Animal Environment and Health, Swedish University of Agricultural Sciences, Laura Hartman, Chief Sustainability Officer, Uppsala Municipality